Tips for writing a job description

 - Use clear and concise language; closely related duties should be grouped together in one responsibility statement.

 - Avoid gender-based language.

-- To the extent practicable, please use action verbs with an implied subject (who) and
+- To the extent practicable, use action verbs with an implied subject (who) and explicit

 (incumbent=implied subject) Evaluates (action verb) jobs (what) and prepares or revises (action verbs) job descriptions (what). - 20%.

-- Include minimum qualifications for formal training, education, certifications, licensures, and/or working experience are defaulted based on the classification.
+- Minimum qualifications for formal training, education, certifications, licensures, and/or working experience are defaulted based on the classification.